 Clinical Documentation Improvement

-Organizational assessment for CDI readiness: Extensive data analysis, chart review and process analysis to identify hospital-specific needs for documentation improvement, staffing, and process improvement;
+- Organizational assessment: Extensive data analysis, record review and process analysis to identify hospital-specific needs for documentation improvement, staffing and process improvement;

 - CDI Focus education for CDI staff, coders and medical staff with initial classroom style training and case studies, supported by elearning lessons for review and re-education;

 - Development of a CDI leadership team to assure ongoing monitoring and program effectiveness;

 - Periodic reassessment of data, coding accuracy and documentation adequacy with adjustment of CDI goals as the program matures.